 In other news:

-At least 23 were killed and 15 were wounded:
+At least 126 people were killed and 31 were wounded in recent violence:

-Mortars killed two people and wounded nine more in Abu Ghraib.
+A grenade killed three tribal fighters and wounded four more in Abu Ghraib.